A Graph Neural Network for the Era of Large Atomistic Models: Introduction

 In this study, we present the DPA3 model architecture, a message-passing neural network built upon line graph series (LiGS) specifically designed for the forthcoming era of LAMs.
 The model is designed to exhibit scaling laws, whereby its generalizability improves consistently with increases in model size, the volume of training data, and computational budgets.
 Furthermore, the DPA3 model incorporates dataset encoding to differentiate between training datasets, enabling multi-task training across diverse datasets irrespective of their DFT settings, with the advantage that the overhead does not scale with the number of datasets.
 Last but not least, the DPA3 model is rigorously aligned with all physical laws associated with the universal PES.

 The advantages of the DPA3 model architecture are first demonstrated through MLIP tasks that are well-established in the literature, where DPA3 consistently outperforms state-of-the-art GNN models in most instances.
 Subsequently, the scaling law of DPA3 in LAM tasks is validated through training on the MPtrj dataset, which has been used to train LAMs such as CHGNet~\cite{deng2023chgnet} and MACE-MP-0~\cite{batatia2023foundation}.
-Furthermore, the DPA3 model is trained on the OpenLAM-v1 dataset~\cite{peng2025lambench,openlam-data-v1-web}, where the resultant DPA-3.1-3M model exhibits superior performance compared to state-of-the-art LAMs in the force field tasks of the LAMBench benchmark suite, which is intended to demonstrate the generalizability of LAMs in addressing real-world scientific challenges.
+Additionally, the DPA3 model, trained on the OpenLAM-v1 dataset~\cite{openlam-data-v1-web}, yields the DPA-3.1-3M model, which surpasses state-of-the-art LAMs in zero-shot force field predictions across 12 downstream tasks.
+This superior performance underscores its potential in addressing real-world scientific challenges.
 All of the features position DPA3 as an exceptionally suitable candidate for the era of LAMs.